Western Asset High Income Fund II Inc. (NYSE:HIX) Announces $0.05 Monthly Dividend

-Western Asset High Income Fund II Inc. (NYSE:HIX – Get Free Report) declared a monthly dividend on Monday, February 23rd.
-Shareholders of record on Tuesday, March 24th will be given a dividend of 0.049 per share by the closed-end fund on Tuesday, March 31st.
-This represents a c) dividend on an annualized basis and a yield of 14.1%.
-The ex-dividend date is Tuesday, March 24th.
+Western Asset High Income Fund II Inc. (NYSE:HIX – Get Free Report) announced a monthly dividend on Monday, February 23rd.
+Investors of record on Thursday, May 21st will be given a dividend of 0.049 per share by the closed-end fund on Friday, May 29th.
+This represents a c) dividend on an annualized basis and a dividend yield of 14.1%.
+The ex-dividend date of this dividend is Thursday, May 21st.

 Western Asset High Income Fund II Company Profile